crypticCaroline/ms1-plantfactory/README.md

 * [Carousel Images](https://unsplash.com/photos/VWcPlbHglYc)
 * [Carousel Image ](https://unsplash.com/photos/p_kICQCOM4s)

-I also used a pattern back ground of leaves for the form page and the What we offer section.
+I also used a pattern background of leaves for the form page and the What we offer section.
 This was to tie into the theme of the buisness and increase visual appeal.

 [Pattern background](https://www.freepik.com/free-vector/mostera-background_4258347.htm#page=2&query=pattern+background+plant&position=46)

 Should the hero or pattern image fail there is a background color set so that the colours of the text can still be read.
 The images in body of the website all have alt attributes.
-This is to ensure that screen readers are able to describe the image to the user or if the image fails to load.
+This is to ensure that screen readers can describe the image to the user or if the image fails to load.
 This is also to help with ranking of the website.

-### Mock Up
+### Mockup

 ![Mock ups](README-files/mock-ups.png)